-We will be posting regular updates on this page to keep you informed of the situation in Seychelles with regards to the Coronavirus (COVID-19) pandemic.
+We will be posting regular updates on this page to keep you informed of the developing situation of the Coronavirus (COVID-19) pandemic in Seychelles.

 You can follow our Facebook page @Seychellesbookings.com to get notified quicker and stay up-to-date with the latest developments.
 You can also check our latest blogs to keep updated on the situation.

 To learn more about these requirements, please view the latest Visitor Travel Advisory issued by the Seychelles Ministry of Tourism.
 Or simply refer to the following sections:

 - All visitors to Seychelles must apply for the mandatory Health Travel Authorisation (HTA), either via the Android or iOS apps on mobile devices or via the official government website at https://seychelles.govtas.com.Visitors must submit their negative PCR test results, flight and accommodation details for HTA before departure.

 - All visitors including infants and children, regardless of vaccination status, must have a negative COVID-19 PCR test certificate from an accredited laboratory.
 Samples for this test must have been taken within 72 hours before departure.

 Visitors must have valid travel health insurance that covers, at minimum COVID-19 testing, isolation, quarantine and clinical care.

 - Once approved, you must present your HTA upon departure at check-in and on arrival in Seychelles.
 Without authorization, you will be refused boarding!